emansarahafi/Fedora-BashScripting/README.md

 # Fedora-BashScripting

-Used different Unix commands to manage a Unix operating system (Fedora).
+This project required using different Unix commands to manage a Unix operating system (Fedora).

 ## 1. Deploying a Unix-based operating system using VirtualBox.